 Horse-Drawn Sleigh Rides

-Just north of Durango lies Buck’s Livery of Durango and Rapp Corral.
-Both offer horse-drawn winter sleigh rides.
+Just north of Durango lies Buck’s Livery of Durango, which offers horse-drawn winter sleigh rides.
 Beautifully well-kempt horses will pull you and your guests through a majestic alpine landscape.
 Taking a sleigh ride through Colorado’s winter wonderland is what memories are made of.
 Especially when you add elegant dinners, local Colorado wines, convivial conversation, roaring fires and decadent desserts.

 What’s the easiest, most fun way to zoom down a hill?
 Tubing, of course.
 Don’t be surprised if you get a little airborne on an extra-large, extra cushy, inflated rubber tube.
 Get your teeth cold because you can’t stop grinning as you spin your way down the course through exhilarating curves and surprising bumps.
 It’s time for the whole family to slip and slide all day and right into the evening.